syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 {% endhighlight %}

 {% highlight vb.net %}
-'Open a PowerPoint presentation
+'Open a PowerPoint Presentation

 Dim presentationDocument As IPresentation = Presentation.Open("SampleDocument.pptx")

-'Get the first slide from the presentation.
+'Get the first slide from the Presentation.

 Dim slide As ISlide = presentationDocument.Slides(0)